BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     colors: colors-a
     title: The product that we’re proud of
     text: >
-      Solid 10000mAh will charge any of your devices up to three times in a row.
+      Big 100000mAh will charge any of your devices multiple times in a row.
-      Solid metal housing and thin body will make you forgot that you have PowerBank with yourself.
+      PowerBank with many ports to charge even more devices together.
+You won't need to charge separately.
     actions: []
     media:
       type: ImageBlock